arnold-c/OutbreakDetection/manuscript/manuscript.typ

 == Limitations and Strengths
 To our knowledge, this is one of the first simulation studies to examine the relationship between individual test characteristics and the wider surveillance program.
-By explicitly modeling the interaction between the two, we illustrate the dependency of the performance of the surveillance system, at the population level, on the characteristics of the diagnostic tests, at the individual level.
+By explicitly modeling the interaction between the two, we illustrate the dependency of the performance of the surveillance system at the population level and on the characteristics of the diagnostic tests at the individual level.
 Thus, a change to the latter (e.g., adoption of a new diagnostic with different sensitivity and specificity) without a corresponding change to surveillance frequency or action thresholds, may lead to a reduction in outbreak detection performance.
 Additionally, by defining outbreak bounds concretely we have been able to calculate metrics of outbreak detection performance that draw parallels to those used when evaluating individual diagnostic tests.
 This provides an intuitive understanding and simplifies the implementation of this method in resource-constrained environments, something that may not be possible with many outbreak detection and early warning system simulations in the literature.